Vines & Valor background

 Funding Goal

-Per retreat to cover ceremonies, lodging, meals, and integration support.
+Per retreat to cover sessions, lodging, meals, and integration support.

 Fund Access

-We provide grants to help veterans attend ayahuasca retreats in 3-day immersive experiences led by qualified practitioners.
+We provide grants to help veterans attend wellness retreats in 3-day immersive experiences led by qualified practitioners.

 Honor Tradition

-All ceremonies are led by qualified indigenous practitioners who honor the sacred traditions of plant medicine with respect and reverence.
+All sessions are led by qualified indigenous practitioners who honor the sacred traditions of healing sessions with respect and reverence.

 Real Impact